BekahHW/Moms-Learn-Tech/Contributing.md

 (empty line)
 ```

 ### MISC.
 If there’s not a relevant category, we welcome new categories.
 If you think the categories should be updated and reorganized, go for it!
 Always proofread your spelling and grammar.

+## Adding issues
+If you have ideas for how to expand this repository or make to turn it into something more useful, we'd love to hear about it!
+Create an issue, and we'll get to it as soon as we can.

 ## About Pull Requests
 Make an individual pull request for each suggestion.